 How Much Should You Save in Your Self-Employed Private Pension?

-The answer is it depends.
-It depends on:
+The answer is it depends on different factors.
+These include:

 - How old you are now;